ReilleyFord/Cryptkeeper/README.md

 This is a fork of SDLocker-2.1.
 Compiled on `Ubuntu` with `avr-gcc` using `avr-libc` library.

+Muninn means Memory and was the name of one of Odin's ravens.
 Work in Progress.
 If you're not Reilley Ford.
 You should not be seeing this.